isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/future-tbd/placement-diagnostics.md

     * To see why DSP didn't bid on the placement:
         1. In the upper right, click **Non Bids**.
         1. (Optional) Filter the report results:
             * <!-- Verify how this works.
-It looks like these button are toggles to de-select/select a region, but I don't see a difference. -->To view information results for a specific region, click the name of the region: *US-East,* *US-West,* *EU-West,* or *HKG* (Hong Kong and XXXX<!-- ? -->).
+It looks like these button are toggles to de-select/select a region, but I don't see a difference. -->To view information results for a specific region, click the name of the region: *US-East,* *US-West,* *EU-West,* or *HKG* (Hong Kong).
             * To change the date range, click in the date field and select a different date or date range.

 <!--